-The Company owns, or has exclusive licensing rights on, the intellectual property ("IP") emanating from the programs listed above.
+The Company owns, or has exclusive licensing rights on the intellectual property ("IP") emanating from its drug development programs.

 The Company is incorporated under the Business Corporation Act (Ontario) with continuance under the Canadian Business Corporations Act.
-The Company has six subsidiaries, 100% owned, that continue to operate as seperate entities, and are consolidated for financial purposes.
+As at March 31, 2024, the Company has four subsidiaries, 100% owned, that continue to operate as separate entities, and are consolidated for financial purposes.
 The status of each subsidiary is as follows:

-Arch Clinical Pty Ltd. (Australia) has been used as a vechile to conduct Phase 1 human trails in Australia.
-A dose escalation trial was conducted in early 2023 and is now complete.
+Arch Clinical Pty Ltd. (Australia) was used in the past as a vehicle to conduct a Phase I human trial in Australia.
+A dose escalation trial was conducted in early 2023.